EmberAds/acts_as_uuid/README.md

 # ActsAsUUID

-Adds (native) UUID primary key support to your ActiveRecord models.
+Adds (native) UUID support, including support for primary keys and associations , to your ActiveRecord models.
 Currently only supports PostgreSQL.
-ActsAsUUID works with primary keys and ActiveRecordAssociations.

 Inspired by https://github.com/jashmenn/activeuuid and the lack of PostgreSQL gems that worked.